Demilade-Omitiran/bookbot/README.md

 # bookbot
-This is a sample bookbot.
+This is a very basic Python bookbot.